Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Vacuums.md

 **Various demonstrations using a vacuum pump.** - The idea of a vaccum is very different to what we experience in everyday life, with some surprising consequences!

-Last initially checked on 2024-02-15 by Chiara Delpiano-Cordeiro (cd796@cam.ac.uk) and double-checked on 2024-02-15 by John Leung (cfl35@cam.ac.uk)
+Last initially checked on 2025-02-08 by Duncan Green (dg678@cam.ac.uk) and double-checked on

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->